Findera taps a database of 133 million records to connect professionals

 Ever meet someone at a party whose name you can’t remember?
-LinkedIn or Facebook can lend a helping hand in such situations, but they’re not exactly tailor-made for such searches — at least, not unless you’ve got a few details to go on.
+LinkedIn or Facebook can lend a helping hand, but they’re not exactly tailor-made for such searches — at least, not unless you’ve got a few details to go on.

-That’s why Christophe Daligault, a former general manager at Microsoft, launched Findera, a new search engine designed to help everyday folks, businesspeople, and recruiters find people — and their places of work — more quickly.
+That’s why Christophe Daligault, a former general manager at Microsoft, launched Findera, a new search engine designed to help everyday folks, businesspeople, and recruiters find individuals — and their place of work — more quickly.
 After launching in private alpha earlier this year, it’s available for free starting today.

 “The ‘fabric of work’ is changing.
 Work relationships are more fluid, decentralized, and autonomous.
 Professionals need an efficient way to develop their most important professional relationships,” said Christophe Daligault, Findera COO and cofounder.
 “A free search engine provides a fresh alternative to time-consuming social networks and costly specialized services.
 Findera empowers all business professionals, including recruiters, business owners, consultants, business development, and sales professionals, regardless of the size of their company and their budgets.”